UNICEFECAR/parenting-app-bebbo-CMS/docs/CONTRIBUTING.md

 process.
 This section outlines what to expect after you've created a pull request (PR).

-#### **1. Automated Checks** {#automated-checks}
+#### **1. Automated Checks**

-- Once you submit your PR, our continuous integration (CI) system will
-  > automatically run checks, including:
+- Once you submit your PR, our continuous integration (CI) setup will automatically run checks, including:

   - Code linting for style compliance.

-  - Security checks are automated using CodeQL to ensure no
-    > vulnerabilities are introduced.
+  - Security checks are automated using CodeQL to ensure no vulnerabilities are introduced.

-- If any checks fail, review the logs, update your code, and push
-  > changes to the same branch to rerun the checks.
+- If any checks fail, review the logs, update your code, and push changes to the same branch to rerun the checks.

-#### **2. Code Review** {#code-review}
+#### **2. Code Review**

 - A maintainer or reviewer will evaluate your pull request.
-They will
-  > focus on:
+They will focus on:

   - Adherence to coding standards and the style guide.